hollynicolemills/CalculatorApp/README.md

 # CalculatorApp
-Basic Calculator using Java Swing
+Basic Calculator using Java Swing.
+Utilizes order of operations to properly evaluate expressions.